Rishikesh Ashrams - Ashrams in Rishikesh - Yoga Rishikesh Ashrams

 Rishikesh is a small city in the northern state of Uttarakhand in India.
 Scenically positioned where the Ganges River comes downward from the Himalayas, Rishikesh catapulted to Western fame when the Beatles dropped by for a visit to Maharishi Mahesh Yoga Rishikesh Ashrams, and the town is still identified as the World Capital of Yoga.

-A Brief List Ashrams Rishikesh and Yoga Rishikesh Ashrams is Given Below
+A Brief List Ashrams in Rishikesh, and Rishikesh Yoga Ashrams is Given Below

 Parmarth Niketan Ashram : Parmarth Niketan is positioned near Swargashram.
 Its president is Swami Chidanand Saraswatiji Maharaj.
 Ganga Aarti performed here every evening is worth watching and calms down ones senses and mind.
 There is also a Gurukul (a school) run by ashram for teaching Yoga, Meditation and other Hindu sacred ceremonies.
 'International Yoga Festival' is organized by ashram every year in the month of February, in which people from all over the world participate.